adminHarsh7372/AI-Agents-Development-HandBook/README.md

 - Techniques for output parsing and refinement
 - Iterative prompting strategies

-### 🧰 Tools & Integrations
-- Tools that agents can use (email, calendar, file, etc.)
-- Building your own tools
-- Tips for tool chaining and workflows

 ### 🧱 Frameworks
 - Overview of agent frameworks: Langchain, CrewAI, Composio, Flowise
 - When to use each